8 Dumpstate (State Information)

 <total> 568k 3m

-Please be aware that the heaps also contain IDM-foreign memory allocations that are, for example, used by the application function, system routines or external functions (DLL, In-Process-OLE-Control).
+It should be noted that the heaps also include non-IDM memory allocations, which are used, for example, by application functions, system routines, or external functions (DLL, In-Process OLE Control).

 8.7 Slots

-The output of slots serves especially for the recognition of errors in the IDM library, which are related to the referencing, the release and the destruction of objects.
-A list of object slots, which could not be completely eliminated or that displayed suspiciously high referencing and locking counters, is created.
+The output of the slots primarily serves to detect errors in the IDM library related to referencing, releasing, and destroying objects.
+It lists object slots that could not be completely removed or that exhibit suspiciously high referencing and locking counters.

 SLOTS: